How to Produce an Openwork Rose-Shaped Pendant: Herstellungsprozess & Kostenaufschlüsselung

 • If casting, inject molten silver into a mold.

-Schritt 3: Cleaning & Polieren
+Schritt 3: Reinigung & Polieren

 • Remove burrs with ultrasonic cleaning.